Jakubek5338/FavNotes/README.md

 # Desription
 For make this web app i used React with TypeScript and redux for frontend, Express Js with MongoDB for Backend.
 App use JWT for authentication users.

-# How to Install and Run the Project
+# Build the application in your local environment

 Frontend